mrogaski/quartz/README.md

 # quartz
-A lightweight, cross-platform roller terby scoreboard and timer.
+A lightweight, cross-platform roller derby scoreboard and timer.